- Introduction Toggle Introduction Menu

 - Be respectful of the rights and opinions of others.
 Be willing to agree to disagree and move on.

 - Stay on topic.
-FLC social media sites are established as forums for the open and honest discussion of matters and developments related to – and limited to – the college's mission.
+Our social media sites are established as forums for the open and honest discussion of matters and developments related to – and limited to – our mission.